tripvibe/sc-routes/DEPLOYMENT-v1.0.md

 ## OpenShift Deployment

-Note: this describes process for images tagged version :latest in quay.io
+Note: this describes process for images tagged version :1.0 in quay.io

-See version 1.0 of this document for previous versions.

 ### Jenkins